merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-Next, we create a file called `bins.txt` which contains only the identifier for the genome.
+Next, we created a file called `bins.txt` which contained only the identifier for the genome.
 ```bash
 grep ">" ../refGenomesSAR11/fastaDrep/dereplicated_genomes/all_fasta.fa | sed "s/>//g" | cut -d "_" -f 1 > bins.txt
 ```